 I Fell Asleep Too, because we are not machines but human beings like everyone else

-In addition to showing solidarity, the spontaneous campaign has also been a way to put a face the sacrifices people in the profession must make, including long meal-less, sleepless shifts, which are not always financially compensated nor always provide the necessary basics for the job.
+In addition to showing solidarity, the spontaneous campaign has also been a way to put a face to the sacrifices people in the profession must make, including long meal-less, sleepless shifts, for which they are not always financially compensated nor provided with the necessary basics to perform the job.

 We live in an age in which dizzying technological advances sometimes put minors in danger.
 In a post on blog Mujeres Construyendo (Women Building), Gloria Serrato delves into society's responsibility to protect them and teach them the appropriate use of new technologies:

 Diferentes organismos han emitido iniciativas para defender a los menores de edad con respecto a la protección de su información confidencial, […] para buscar la regulación pertinente que no lesione los intereses del acceso a la información ni a los menores.

 El acceso a las redes sociales en internet es una oportunidad para el ejercicio de los derechos de las personas y es una herramienta para el aprendizaje y el conocimiento.
 Sin embargo es imprescindible saber que los […] adultos deben ser una guía que pueda orientar en los usos adecuados.